NicolasBrondin/jquery-speech-bubble/README.md

 ## How to

-To implement this plugin in your project, simply add a link to this css file, and create an html element like the one in the demo.html file.
+To implement this plugin in your project, simply add a link to this css file and to the js file AFTER including jQuery.

-## Improvement

-If you find a cleaner way to do it, to make it more flexible or avoid using images, come talk to me! ;)